chloehudzik/workfront-learn.en/help/workfront-dam/system-setup/configure-the-integration-in-workfront.md

 ---
-title: Configure the Integration in Workfront
+title: Configure the [!UICONTROL Workfront DAM] integration in Workfront
 description: Learn how to enable the [!UICONTROL Workfront DAM] integration at the system administrator access level.
+activity: use
+team: Technical Marketing
 feature: Digital Content and Documents
 type: Tutorial
 role: Admin